dermasugita/bicseq2_pipeline/README.md

 Mappability files should be tab-deliminated and have two columns (start and end position).
 Raw mappability data is available from [here](https://bismap.hoffmanlab.org/).
 Determine optimal threshold and fix the file to the required format written before.

+File names of fasta and mappability should be the same as that in the example/fasta and example/mappability directory.

 # Installation

 Clone this repository to your favorite directory.